Informed Random Partition Models with Temporal Dependence: PM Application

 Lastly, Figure \ref{fig:ARI} displays the time-lagged ARI value for each model.
-It appears that the baseline model produces partition estimates whose temporal dependence decays more slowly compared to the models that include $\rho_0$ (see the top left plot of Figure \ref{fig:ARI}).
-This is because the baseline model had the highest estimate value for $\alpha$ resulting in less reallocation of stations.
-The time $\times$ local model displays essentially no temporal dependence among the partitions.
-This model introduces too much flexibility as there is an $\alpha$ parameter for each station and time period making the prior quite influential and as a result, $\alpha_{it}$ values are all near 0.5.
-The other three models that include $\rho_0$ demonstrate varying degrees of temporal dependence decay between partitions estimates.
-The decay was accelerated when $\alpha$ was not fixed across time.
-The time-lagged ARI results are different between the baseline and global models for the same reasons outlined in the previous paragraph.
+It appears that the \emph{baseline global} model produces partition estimates whose temporal dependence decays more slowly compared to the models that include $\rho_0$ (see the top left plot of Figure \ref{fig:ARI}).
+This is because the baseline model produces the highest estimate value for $\alpha$ due to the borrowing-of-strength across time and unit and not having to ``distance'' itself from $\rho_0$ as it was not supplied.
+This resulted in less reallocation of stations.
+Conversely, the \emph{unit $\times$ time local} model displays essentially no temporal dependence among the partitions, even if $\rho_0$ is supplied.
+This model introduces too much flexibility, and as a result, the posterior estimate of each $\alpha_{it}$ is highly dependent on the prior, whose mean is around 0.1.
+The other models that include $\rho_0$ demonstrate varying degrees of temporal dependence decay between partition estimates.
+The decay is faster when $\alpha$ is not fixed across time.
+The time-lagged ARI results change slightly when comparing the \emph{time local} to the \emph{unit local}model, with the former displaying slightly more persistent temporal dependence.
+Interestingly, the \emph{time local autoregressive}, \emph{unit local}, and \emph{unit $\times$ time autoregressive} models display similar dependence.